mettle/sendportal-docs/email-services-introduction.md

 ## Testing

-You can test if an Email Service has been configured correctly by clicking on the `Test` button in the page that lists all your Email Services.
+You can test if an Email Service has been correctly configured by clicking on the `Test` button in the page that lists all of your Email Services.

 ![/img/docs/providers/testing.png](/img/docs/providers/testing.png)